 On EARTH DAY - 22nd April 2020, I launched Wisewood Interfaith Wild Church.
 Wild Church is an opportunity to fully engage with the ‘church of the wild’.
 A place to encounter and share the wisdom of the natural world, share poems, prayers, readings, guided meditations, sacred saunters and take time to breathe…and understand our reciprocal healing relationship with the wild world around us.

-Adventures with native plants and trees
+Adventures with native plants and

 And here is a bit about us….

 Kim gained her BSc in Herbal Medicine at the Scottish School of Herbal Medicine in 2004.
 She worked as a medical herbalist, reflexologist and masseur for many years before becoming a storyteller and guide in Scotland.
 In 2019, after studying with One Spirit Interfaith Foundation, she was ordained as an Interfaith Minister and tries to bring as many people as possible to the joys and healing of the natural world through her Interfaith Wisewood Wild Church initiative.

 Jean gained her BSc in Herbal Medicine at the Scottish School of Herbal Medicine in 2004.
 She has been in practice for 20 years and sees a wide range of patients from the ages of 6 months to 92 years of age.
 Jean is also a qualified functional medicine practitioner – which combines traditional herbal practices with cutting edge scientific testing to get to the origins of complex chronic disease.